Uplift » Talking to Clients About Legal Funding

 Budgeting isn’t easy for anyone.
 It can be especially tough if your client is out of work as a result of their injuries.

 Have your clients come up with a basic budget that extends through the duration of their case.
-Try to get them to come up with a realistic figure for monthly expenses.
+Help them determine a realistic figure for monthly expenses.

 If they receive benefits or have some income, have them estimate the difference between cash inflow and outflow on a monthly basis.